brunomuniz-encora/poc-starlingx-messages/BlogPost.md

 which is the most popular package manager for Kubernetes.
 Future blog posts will address other deployment types and their advantages.

+We will use a virtual All-In-One Simplex (AIO-SX) setup of StarlingX.
+If you want to follow along, you can install your own with [this guide](https://docs.starlingx.io/deploy_install_guides/release/virtual/automated_install.html#dashboards).

 Any developer that already packages their application with [Helm](https://helm.sh/) will be able to deploy their application in StarlingX without additional hassle.